alan-turing-institute/AIrsenal/NOTES.md

 - **PlayerAttributes:** Attributes for each player in every gameweek of each season.
 The main attributes are FPL price, FPL position, and the team the player plays for.

 - **PlayerScore:** Stats for each player in each match.
 These include points scored, goals scored and condeded, assists, bonus points, minutes played and a few others.
-Only contains that stats available from the FPL API, we don't currently have other stats (like xG).
+Only contains the stats available from the FPL API, we don't currently have other stats (like xG).

 **_Tables with FPL Squad Data:_**